Dr. Shirley's History Pages

 - AD 527-565

 - Emperor Justinian I, "The Great", became Byzantine emperor in Constantinople.
-Aided by his wife Theodora (an ex-actress and a Monophysite), his General Belisarius, and the eunuch Narses, he recovers North Africa from the Vandals and Italy from the Goths
+Aided by his wife Theodora (an ex-actress and a Monophysite), his General Belisarius, and the eunuch Narses, he recovered North Africa from the Vandals and Italy from the Goths

 - AD 529